Kananaskis Hiking Tips: What First-Timers Should Know

 AllTrails App

-When I go hiking in Kananaskis (and around the world for that matter), I always use the AllTrails app (the 2023 App of the Year) on my phone.
-As you can see by my activity screen, I have logged over 400 activities around Banff and Kananaskis on AllTrails!
+When I go hiking in Kananaskis (and around the world), I always use the AllTrails app (a recent App of the Year winner) on my phone.
+As you can see by my activity screen, I have logged over 500 activities around Banff and Kananaskis on AllTrails!

-An activity map on the AllTrails app shows over 400 recorded activities around Banff National Park.
+Dan Brewer's AllTrails activity map shows over 500 recorded activities near Banff National Park.

-I use it when planning my hike to determine the overall difficulty of the hike and estimate the time it will take.
+I use it for planning my day of hiking in Kananaskis.
+I look at the overall difficulty of the hike and estimate the time it will take.

 I download the trail map onto my phone before leaving home, so I have access to it offline.
 (You will almost never have a reliable cell signal while hiking in Kananaskis).

 While on the hiking trail, I record my progress on AllTrails.
-Not only does this allow to me look at my hiking stats at the end of the hike, but it allows me to see my relative position vs the hiking trail.
+Not only does this allow to me look at my hiking stats at the end of the hike, but it allows me to see my current position compared with the hiking trail.

 Despite the amount of hiking I have done around Kananaskis, I still find myself making wrong turns all the time.
-Having my current position shown on my phone, shows me when I am off the main hiking trail, and allows me to easily backtrack until I am back on the right track.
+Having my current position shown on my phone helps me see when I’ve gone off the main trail and makes it easy to backtrack.

 A recent App of the Year winner, AllTrails is also one of the best apps for visiting Banff!
 Enjoy map downloads and many more premium features with a 7-day free trial of AllTrails+!